nahiluhmot/sums_up/README.md

 # => #<variant Temperature::Iced>
 ```

+Note: if using the wildcard pattern matcher (`_`), it must come after the explicit variant matches.

 The match syntax also supports passing values directly to the matcher, as opposed to passing a block:

 ```ruby